Microchip-MPLAB-Harmony/quick_docs/source/basic/configure_at91bootstrap_to_enable_qspi_xip_mpus/readme.md

   * Next software type --> Load 4MB into the start of SDRAM.
   * Demo application image storage setup:
      * Flash offset --> QSPI offset where a user wants to flash the application.
-     * Demo app image size --> Size of the app image to be copied from QSPI to DRAM by at91bootstrap.
+     * Demo app image size --> Size of the app image.
-     * External RAM address to load Demo-App image --> It should match the .text load address in your application linker script. <br>
+     * External RAM address to load Demo-App image --> Provide the QSPI starting address of the application.
+It should match the .text load address in your application linker script. <br>
        External QSPI address of SAM9X60 board starts from 0x70000000 – 0x708000000.
 Please refer to the data sheet for more details. <br>
 	   External QSPI address of SAMA7G5 board starts from 0x20000000 – 0x280000000.
 Please refer to the data sheet for more details. <br>